How to Clear Cloudy & Murky Water in Garden Ponds 2022 (Top Methods)

 Luckily, green water algae can be removed easily with a UV clarifier and plenty of filter media maintenance!
 A clarifier is our recommended choice for reducing green algae as it’s safe for fish (unlike algaecides) and also helps reduce harmful free-swimming bacteria.
 If your water is just becoming murky and green in color, you likely won’t need to run the clarifier for long before you see the difference.
 If the bloom is particularly heavy, you may need a few weeks of constant operation until water becomes clear again.

 However much algae you have, make sure to regularly clean your mechanical filter media!
 As the UV light destroys the algae it will become trapped inside your filter box and quickly clog the media.
 Daily cleaning may be required until you see a good reduction in green water, or you risk greatly reducing your pond’s overall filtration.
 Beneficial bacteria can be supplemented to help with the breakdown of dead algae, and extra aeration (i.e., air pump) installed for increased oxygen as the bacteria work.

 Step 5: Give it time!

-For most ponds, especially new ponds or fish-less ponds, cloudy water will resolve naturally as the ponds eco-system becomes established.
+For most ponds, especially new ponds or fish-less ponds, cloudy water will resolve naturally as the pond ecosystem becomes established.
 Even in a fish pond, if your tests come back all clear and you don’t have issues with sludge or algae, your pond may just be going through a natural cycle.
 For example, changes in temperature between seasons or sudden heavy rainfall can have an effect on pond water and cause temporary murkiness.
-Unless there is a problem you can pin-point, such as high ammonia or green algae, your pond is likely fine and just needs time to re-adjust.
+Unless there is a problem you can pinpoint, such as high ammonia or green algae, your pond is likely fine and just needs time to re-adjust.

 Unless your fish have changed in their behaviour or are showing signs of sickness, cloudy water is likely nothing to worry about, but you can still test your water for extra peace of mind!